 Jenny leads the FRC’s work on standards such as FRS 102, which includes requirements specific to public benefit entities.
 Jenny also leads the FRC’s oversight of the Charities SORP.
 Jenny qualified as a chartered accountant with PwC, rising to Senior Manager.
 In addition to a secondment from PwC to HM Treasury and a previous period working for the FRC, Jenny spent four years as Head of Technical Accounting at the BBC.

-Technical Director, Australian Accounting Standards Board (AASB)
+Senior Project Manager, Australian Accounting Standards Board (AASB)

 Principal, Canadian Accounting Standards Board (AcSB)

 Katherine Knowlton is a Principal with the Canadian Accounting Standards Board (AcSB), working on projects relating to both IFRS Standards and domestic accounting standards.
 Her domestic standards work includes a focus on the not-for-profit sector, leading the AcSB’s projects on Contributions, Financial Statement Concepts and Capital Assets and Collections, and acting as Secretary for the AcSB’s Not-for-Profit Advisory Committee.
 Prior to working for the AcSB, Katherine worked at KPMG in Sydney, Australia and Toronto, Canada in the Accounting Advisory and Assurance practices.